Fixing the Frozen Benefit Award

 Many legitimate tactics exist for slowing down the wheels of litigation.
 Rather than accepting service of process, Ned could politely tell his opponent that the client will not allow him to sign an acceptance, and that regular service of process must be employed.
 When the client is finally served, Ned can ask for an extension of time for filing an answer.
 If there is a flaw in the pleadings, Ned may file a motion to dismiss.
 If there are questions regarding grounds for the divorce or the validity of the plaintiff’s claim of domicile, then Ned can initiate discovery.
 With these and other tactics, an attorney in Syracuse, New York (for whom the author was a consultant) was able to drag out and delay a divorce decree from 2010 (when the case was filed) until 2014.
 And all the while the client, a retired Army colonel, was begging him to speed it up and get the divorce granted!

-Ethical Ethyl takes a different approach.
+Ethical Ethel takes a different approach.
 “While it may be possible to postpone the divorce, there are serious concerns under the Rules of Professional Conduct.
 It’s never right to delay the litigation.
 Counsel has an ethical duty to move forward toward completion, not drag his feet.
-Slowing down the process with the goal of delay is simply unethical!”
-Unfortunately, Ethyl hasn’t read the Rules very closely.
+Slowing down the process with the goal of delay is unethical!”
+Unfortunately, Ethel hasn’t read the Rules very closely.

 While delay for its own sake is improper, delay which results from the legitimate use of objections, discovery, motions and other tactics is not inappropriate or a violation of the Rules of Professional Conduct.
 The Rules prohibit “unreasonable delay” or “improper delay.”
 They do not bar the use of legitimate devices, such as discovery, to obtain needed information, even though the employment of discovery and the unresponsiveness of the other side may lead to lengthy delays in the legal process.